 - The Postsecondary Child Care Grant Program specifically helps low-income students who have young children to attend college by funding their child care costs.

-- The Minnesota Indian Scholarship can be awarded to graduate or undergraduate students with financial need, and it can be used at vocational schools as well as colleges in the state.
+- The Minnesota Indian Scholarship can be awarded to graduate or undergraduate students with financial need.
+It can be used at vocational schools as well as colleges in the state.
 Students must have one-fourth or more American Indian ancestry to qualify.

-There are need-based grants for students attending both public and private schools in the state, and with one exception, all awards require students to be residents of North Carolina.
+There are need-based grants for students attending both public and private schools in North Carolina, and with one exception, all awards require students to be residents of the state.

-- The North Carolina Education Lottery Scholarship varies in the size of awards it gives, based on students' financial need.
+- In 2018, the North Carolina Education Lottery Scholarship ranges from $100-$3,000, based on students' financial need.
 Students must be enrolled at an eligible college in the state; this list includes the University of North Carolina campuses and the state's community colleges.

 - The North Carolina Community College Grant Program requires students to be eligible for the Federal Pell Grant, and they must maintain certain academic progress while in school to qualify.